waynefong0401/duke/docs/README.md

     ![User interface](Ui.png)

-5. Type the command and enter to execute.
+5. Type the command and enter to execute it.

 ## 3. Features

 ## 3.1.
 Add a record:

-There are two kind of record: Task and Expense.
+There are two kinds of record: Task and Expense.

 ### 3.1.1.
 Add a task

-There are three kind of task: todo, event and deadline.
+There are three kinds of task: todo, event and deadline.

 #### 3.1.1.1.
 Add a todo task: `todo`

 `todo <description>`

-Adds a `todo` task with `<description>` to the record list.
+Add a `todo` task with `<description>` to the record list.

 Example: